FutureShockco/crosswars.docs/gameplay.md

 #### 3.3.1.4 Unit order and grouping

 When starting a fight, a player needs to know how there is an attack order among units.
-That order can be seen in units.json file of DrugWars GitHub and it goes like this: Spy, Hobo, Rowdy, Bouncer, Knifer, Big Mamma, Lawyer, Ninja, Gunman, Sniper, Hitman, Bazooka, Mercenary.
+That order can be seen in units.json file of CrossWars GitHub and it goes like this: Spy, Hobo, Rowdy, Bouncer, Knifer, Big Mamma, Lawyer, Ninja, Gunman, Sniper, Hitman, Bazooka, Mercenary.
 This means that Bouncers, for example, will always attack before Gunman and so on.

 The same units are grouped together, they fight together and their progress in the simulator is shown one after another.
 If a player goes into battle with 2 Super Bouncers, those 2 Super Bouncers will attack together and their information will be presented one line at a time.